 Which phones will get Android 12?

-Any phones on the Android One platform, such as many Motorola and Nokia handsets, also get the newer versions quickly, although only for two years after they were first released.
+Any phones on the Android One platform, such as many Motorola and Nokia handsets, also get the newer versions quickly, although only for up to two years after they were first released (in most cases).

 You can read our guide to the best brands for Android updates to give yourself a clearer indication of whether your particular device will make the leap.
-Of course, you can also get in touch with the manufacturer’s customer support, as they may be able to help.
+Of course, you can also get in touch with the manufacturer’s customer support, as they may be able to help too.

 What features will Google add to Android 12?